 Ideally estuaries are allowed to open and close naturally.
 There are times, however, when flooding impacts would cause long term impacts to adjoining land and infrastructure and active estuary management is required.

-By 2027 the Index of estuary condition scores for Lake Tyers, Sydenham Inlet and Mallacoota Inlet are maintained as good or better and the Snowy River Estuary hydrology sub-index improves from very poor.
+The condition of Lake Tyers, Sydenham Inlet and Mallacoota Inlet is maintained as good or better, and improvement is observed in the influence of river flows on the Snowy River Estuary entrance

-By 2040 the overall Index of Estuary Condition score is good or better for 90% of estuaries in the local area.
+Tthe overall condition of estuaries is good or better for 90% of estuaries in the local area.

 There are three marine parks within this local area (Point Hicks Marine National Park, Cape Howe Marine National Park and Beware Reef Marine Sanctuary).
 The biodiversity values at each of these parks is high and they attract many tourists to the region.
 Sea urchins are native marine animals, but under certain circumstances, they can experience a population growth resulting in urchin barrens that are devoid of macroalgae.
 Control programs at Beware Reef Marine Sanctuary have managed the invasive species, but similar works are required at Cape Howe and Point Hicks.